‘Trailblazers’ to help win business events for Brisbane

 “These events bring new income sources to our city through leisure tourism and trade and investment opportunities, as well as important social change through contributions to Brisbane’s knowledge economy.”

-Brisbane Convention Bureau General Manager Juliet Alabaster said the recipients were innovators, pioneers and ground-breakers in Brisbane who want to build valuable networks and create opportunities for their careers and the industry.
+Brisbane Business Events General Manager Juliet Alabaster said the recipients were innovators, pioneers and ground-breakers in Brisbane who want to build valuable networks and create opportunities for their careers and the industry.

 “Recipients of the Lord Mayor’s Trailblazer Grant will attend the conference of their choice in an effort to bring the event to Brisbane in the future,” Ms Alabaster said.

-“The Trailblazer Grant will provide the Brisbane Convention Bureau with valuable connections, knowledge and insight internationally in order to enable a successful bid from the Convention Bureau to bring a business event to Brisbane.
+“The Trailblazer Grant will provide Brisbane Business Events with valuable connections, knowledge and insight internationally in order to enable a successful bid from the Business Events team to bring a business event to Brisbane.

 “They will also offer considerable insight into Brisbane’s strengths and expertise within the industry, which is a key selection criterion for conference organisers in their selection of a destination for their business event.

 “As well as working with this year’s recipients, we will explore all the opportunities submitted through the application process in an attempt to lure further conferences to Brisbane, with these events totalling 35,000 individual delegates over several nights.”

 Emma Rushbroke is the clinical director at Hear and Say (HAS), a Queensland not-for-profit providing early intervention services for children with hearing loss.